Robert Staughton Lynd: Death and legacy

 Lynd died at Warren, Connecticut, on November 1, 1970, at the age of seventy-eight.

 Robert and Helen Lynd are best known for their research and descriptions of small-town life during the groundbreaking "Middletown studies of Muncie, Indiana, the first systematical, sociological study of a community in the United States.
 The Lynds were also pioneers in the use of social surveys in their research.
-Their detailed observations were documented in two books they coauthored, Middletown: A Study in Contemporary American Culture (1929) and Middletown in Transition (1937).
+Their detailed observations were documented in two books they co-authored, Middletown: A Study in Contemporary American Culture (1929) and Middletown in Transition (1937).
 Both book became classics of American sociology.

 The Lynds' pioneering sociological work began a legacy of continued studies of Muncie, including the establishment of the Center for Middletown Studies in 1980.
 (The Center became affiliated with Ball State University in 1984.)
 Beginning with Frederick Lewis Allen in the 1930s, scholars have followed the Lynds' efforts, producing "hundreds of books, articles, and films examining life in one small city in Indiana" with the hope that their studies provide a "better understanding of modern American life."
 Subsequent Middletown studies resulted in the publication of additional books, most notably Middletown Families (1982) and All Faithful People (1983).
 Other studies were filmed: the six-part documentary, Middletown, that aired on PBS in 1982, and The First Measured Century, first broadcast on PBS in 2000.
 A seventh part of Middletown, "Seventeen" (1982), was judged too controversial to broadcast, as it focused on the world of high school seniors, portraying changing mores, language and sexuality.
 It was later released on the independent circuit and widely praised.